Scalpels, and pants-less days ahead

 He used to tease that I may have a low pain tolerance due to my reactions over my “numb” hands.
 The surgeon disagreed.
 Even as a man, he said his male patients run to him at the onset of problems.

-The surgeon said, after my right hand and arm surgery, that he’s been working with EDS patients at the start of his own office 17 years ago.
+The surgeon said that he’s been working with EDS patients from the beginning of his private practice starting 17 years ago.
 And he'd never seen such severe damage as mine was.
 He said, “I have no idea how you were able to use your hand at all.”

-The surgeon readily accepts that Assigned-Female-At-Birth folks are tougher than their counterparts, thankyouverymuch.
+The surgeon readily accepts that Assigned-Female-At-Birth folks are tougher than their male counterparts, thankyouverymuch.
 (Haha)

 He also acknowledges women’s plight with the medical industrial complex.
 And he acknowledges the bullshit fat patients have to contend with, and how often we die due to medical negligence and ignorance.2